 Honestly, we are not the demanding, high-maintenance pain-in-the-butt gringas.
 We never send meals back, we are always saying thank you and smiling, we tip well.
 But man I was parched, tired, grimy and not a little put out with the “services” we’d experienced so far as “Preferred Guests” in this supposed “4-star” hotel.
-I tamped down the bitch I could sense was beginning to wake up, and settled for a bit of a funk.
+I bit down on angry frustration, and settled for a bit of a funk.

 The Mean Streets of El Cangrejo

 Off we strolled to find the restaurant and the market near the hotel.
 I had mapped both, but we found it difficult to traverse the broken sidewalks, smashed curbs and dangerous intersections in the din of the city streets at rush hour.
 Tripping around in the heat and smog, we practically shouted directions to each other as we walked for dozens of blocks, retracing our steps past a city park, and past a forlorn 19th century hotel apparently converted to low-rent apartments, its once-splendid facade now reduced to cracked plaster, peeling paint, and broken concrete steps flanked by the remains of giant concrete planter pots.
 The sagging edifice was shaded by a massive ficus tree supporting a leaning, rusted bicycle.
 A dog tied to the bike casually lifted its leg on one of the numerous roots jutting through large sections of cracked sidewalk.